Sapa Unpacked: Rice Terraces, Hill Tribes, and What the Guidebooks Won't Tell You

 What to Eat

-Sapa's culinary reputation rests on two dishes.
-Thắng cố is a Hmong stew of horse meat, bones, and organs simmered with cardamom, ginger, and local herbs.
+Sapa's culinary reputation rests on two dishes that you won't find done properly anywhere else in Vietnam.
+Thắng cố is a Hmong stew of horse meat, bones, and organs simmered with cardamom, ginger, and local herbs for up to eight hours.
 It's heavy, gamey, and an acquired taste, but eating it is participating in a tradition that predates the French arrival.
-The morning market near the church serves it from large metal vats for 30,000 VND ($1.25) per bowl.
-Cơm lam is simpler and more accessible — rice cooked in bamboo tubes over charcoal, often served with grilled pork or chicken.
-Street vendors sell it for 20,000 VND throughout town.
+The morning market near the stone church on Cầu Mây Street serves it from large metal vats starting at 6:00 AM for 30,000 VND ($1.25) per bowl.
+Arrive before 9:00 AM — the good batches sell out fast.

 Practicalities